 One of the more common IT infrastructure pieces commonly deployed through SaaS providers are storage servers.
 There are many various types of storage services available, but the most common is known as a file storage bucket, which in general terms, is a server where you can store just about any bit of unstructured data.

-In a previous tutorial, I showed you; however, a VM is much more useful if it has a specific purpose.
+In a previous tutorial, I showed you how to create a virtual machine (VM) using the Google Cloud Platform console; however, a VM is much more useful if it has a specific purpose.
 This tutorial shows you how to create and configure a file storage bucket using cloud-based services provided by Google Cloud Platform.

 How to create a file storage bucket in GCP